obscode/snpy/docs/fitting_MCMC.rst

      Example: ``"E,0.7"``.
    * ``U,lower,upper``: Uniform distribution between ``lower`` and ``upper``.
      Example: ``"U,0,10"``.
-2. A floating-point scalar can specified to keep the parameter fixed at the given value.
+2. A floating-point scalar can be specified to keep the parameter fixed at the given value.
 3. A python function that takes a single argument (the value of the parameter) and returns the log-probability.

 Some models also have built-in priors at work.
-At the moment, the ``color_model`` :ref:`sub-color-model` has these kinds of priors, which are used on the reddening law ``Rv_host``.
+At the moment, the ``color_model`` :ref:`sub-color_model` has these kinds of priors, which are used on the reddening law ``Rv_host``.
 There are currently three priors that can be used: ``uniform``, ``mix``, and ``bin``.
 These correspond to a uniform, Gaussian mixture model, and Normal distribution binned by color.
 They are